-- Wood due to cost and availability
+• Wood - due to cost and availability

 - Gas Convenience of use and availability

 - Paraffin Ease of use

-- Solar High initial cost.
-Mainly geysers and there is growth in private Solar Electrical installations.
-Several big plants have been erected in the Municipal area and linked to the ESKOM grid network.
+- Solar High initial cost but becoming more economical.
+Mainly household water geysers but there is a steady growth of Photo Voltaic panel installations.
+Even several big plants have been erected in the Municipal area and linked to the ESKOM grid network.
 Mostly by commercial farmers.
 A few small installations have been completed in the Municipal license area.
+The Municipality is in the process of approving its Small Scale Embedded Generation policy.